Nick-Sigua/Election_Analytics_Sigua/Third_Blog_Polls.md

 To understand how polls can predict election results, it is necessary to first understand the relationship between a candidate's average support in the polls and popular vote share.
 The graphics above display historical trends for such, using aggregated measures of poll support for an incumbent or non-incumbent candidate six weeks before an election and said candidates' popular vote shares from 1968 to 2016.
 Some of the major takeaways include:

-* **A strong relationship.** The graphs indicate that a candidate's average support in the polls has historically been highly related to their respective popular vote shares.
-This is evident based on the generally linear and relativley narrow spread of the data points for both the incumbent and challenger graphs.
+* **A strong relationship.** The graphs indicate that a candidate's average support in the polls has historically been highly related to their respective popular vote share.
+This is evident based on the mostly linear and relatively narrow spread of the data points for both graphs.

-* **Higher incumbent accuracy.** While both graphs present strong and linear relationships for the variables in question, it is also clear that the relationship between a candidate's average support and their popular vote share is stronger for incumbent candidates than non-incumbent candidates.
-Such can be seen by the data points in the incumbent graph falling closer to a one-for-one diagonal line between the x-axis and y-axis than the non-incumbent graph.
+* **Higher incumbent accuracy.** The graphic also illustrates how the relationship between a candidate's average support and popular vote share is stronger for incumbent party candidates than non-incumbent party candidates.
+Such can be seen by the data points in the incumbent party graph falling closer to a one-for-one diagonal line between the x-axis and y-axis than the non-incumbent party graph.

 **The Variation in Pollster Quality**